 - Protection – Sunscreen, big hats, and lots of deodorant… Enough said.
 There will not be any shade.

-We were there for the first shift of the morning in June, and even while it was a bit overcast and with a drizzle of rain, we were quickly hot and tired.
-Go as early as you can, and try to avoid the hottest days.
+My family went quartz mining during the first shift of the morning in June, and even while it was a bit overcast and with a drizzle of rain, we were quickly hot and tired.
+Plan to arrive as early as you can, and try to avoid the hottest days.

 If it does happen to sprinkle while you are there, consider it a blessing.
 However, a downpour would be a muddy pit.
 If you can go the day after it rains, the top surface of dirt will have been washed off to reveal the crystals on the surface waiting for you making your treasure hunting easier.